JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 ## Model comparison tools

-Turing and its sattelite packages do not currently provide a comprehensive suite of model comparison tools, a critical tool for the applied statistician.
+Turing and its satellite packages do not currently provide a comprehensive suite of model comparison tools, a critical tool for the applied statistician.
 A student who worked on this project would implement various model comparison tools like [LOO and WAIC](https://mc-stan.org/loo/), among others.

 **Recommended skills:** General statistics.
 Bayesian inference and model comparison.
 Some Julia programming.